blankly-finance/blankly/README.md

    1. **You can add multiple portfolios**!
 You can specify the name of the portfolio to load when you construct the exchange.
    2. Example: `Blankly.Coinbase_Pro(portfolio_name="my cool portfolio")`).
-   3. If you don't provide one it will just default to the first one given in the `Keys.json` file and show a warning.
+   3. If you don't provide one to the constructor, it will just default to the first one given in the `Keys.json` file and show a warning.

 6. **The script defaults to Coinbase Pro**.
 If you're using that, great!
 If not, change the line that says: